theezak/algorithms/Longest Common Subsequence of two arrays.md

 }
 ```

 Space complexity for v is O(M\*N) worst case (when all elements are equal), but will typically be better since it is in the order of matches between elements from x and y.
 The algorithm presented here does not optimize for special cases like a very small number of different values.
+For example: when at any point &forall;n:0<n&le;N:x&#8729;m = y&#8729;n, we know that all elements of y equal x&#8729;m and the problem is reduced to counting all occurences of the value of x&#8729;m in x.

 A final note is that solutions with lower complexity do exist, for example <a href="https://en.wikipedia.org/wiki/Hunt%E2%80%93Szymanski_algorithm">the Hunt-Szymanski algorithm</a> or <a href="https://en.wikipedia.org/wiki/Hirschberg%27s_algorithm">Hirschberg's algorithm</a>.